Allx92/Digitization-Playbook/test_docs/docs/Shutdown/shutdown.md

 # Guide on Shut Down Process for DT BC100 Scanner and DT Versa Flatbed Scanner

+!!! note "Note"
->Executing the correct shut down process is crucial for extending the life of your equipment and mitigating unnecessary wear.
+    Executing the correct shut down process is crucial for extending the life of your equipment and mitigating unnecessary wear.

     Follow the steps below to correctly shut down your system:

 ## Steps for Shutting Down